On unified preserving properties of kinetic schemes: Introduction

-Historically, the study of AP properties of numerical schemes for kinetic equations can be traced back to the pioneering work of Larsen \cite{ref:Larsen_1983}, where the asymptotic behaviors of several spatial differencing schemes for the steady neutron transport equation were analyzed in the diffusion limit with a fixed spatial mesh, via an asymptotic expansion of the numerical scheme with respect to the neutron Knudsen number.
+Currently, the most popular approach to analyze the asymptotic behaviors of a kinetic scheme is to check its asymptotic preserving (AP) property, which is about to identify a consistent and stable discretization of the hydrodynamic equations in the limit of $\epsilon \to 0$ without resolving the kinetic scales \cite{ref:AP_Rev_2017,ref:AP_Rev_2012,ref:Jin1999}. } Historically, the study of AP properties of numerical schemes for kinetic equations can be traced back to the pioneering work of Larsen \cite{ref:Larsen_1983}, where the asymptotic behaviors of several spatial differencing schemes for the steady neutron transport equation were analyzed in the diffusion limit ($\epsilon_n\to 0$) with a fixed spatial mesh $\Delta x$, via an asymptotic expansion of the numerical scheme with respect to the neutron Knudsen number $\epsilon_n$.
 The methodology was systematized later by considering the diffusive asymptotic behavior of numerical schemes under different mesh scales \cite{ref:Larsen_1987}.
 The approach was also employed to analyze and design numerical schemes for time-dependent transport equation with the diffusive scaling \cite{ref:Klar98} and hyperbolic systems with stiff relaxation terms \cite{ref:Jin1995,ref:Pareschi2003}.
 Particularly, a concrete definition of AP scheme was presented in the analysis of numerical methods for a linear hyperbolic system containing a stiff relaxation \cite{ref:Lowrie02}, focusing on the spatial discretizations.

 The AP concept was also employed to analyze and develop kinetic schemes for flow problems.
 For instance, early in 1991, a time-splitting scheme for the Bhatnagar-Gross-Krook (BGK) equation was already proposed such that it can preserve the Euler limit \cite{ref:Coron91} under acoustic scaling, and a finite-difference scheme for the Boltzmann equation, which can capture the incompressible Navier-Stokes equations under diffusive scaling, was developed later \cite{ref:AP-NS-Klar}.
 Actually, a large number of kinetic schemes with AP properties have been devised in the past three decades, such as the IMEX method \cite{ref:IMEX_Hu18}, micro-macro decomposition method \cite{ref:Luc_NS_JCP08}, and penality method \cite{ref:AP-NS-FJJCP2010}.
-Several review papers at different periods have summarized the progress on this subject \cite{ref:Review14,ref:Luc_RGD2014,ref:AP_Rev_2017}.
+Several review papers at different periods summarized the progress on this subject \cite{ref:Review14, ref:AP_Rev_2017,ref:Luc_RGD2014}.

 The literature review reveals several important points about the state of art of the AP methodology: